ipa-lab/docs.hackingbuddy/src/app/docs/usecases/linux-priv-esc/page.md

 ### LLMs not able to provide concise answers.

 While we prompt the LLM for a single command to execute, not all LLMs were able to heed this.
 They added quotation characters or framed the command in Markdown code blocks in either inline back-ticks or multi-line code-blocks.
 Sometimes LLMs enter a LLM-splaining mode and drone on about potential exploits.
-In those cases, \textit{wintermute} searches for a contained code-block and executes that.
-Oftentimes a leading \$ character was added by the LLMs (while being explicitly forbidden in the prompt), mimicking typical example shell prompts: \textit{wintermute} removes those.
+In those cases, `wintermute` searches for a contained code-block and executes that.
+Oftentimes a leading `$` character was added by the LLMs (while being explicitly forbidden in the prompt), mimicking typical example shell prompts: `wintermute` removes those.
 A review showed that those auto-fixes did extract the supposedly intended commands.

 ### Identifying Root Access